natanbs/Ping-pong/README.md

         type: {{ .Values.service.type }}
 ```

-In values.yaml you casn find:
+In values.yaml you can find:

 ```bash
         service: